AbdullahAlharbi1998/UFTR-OpenMC-Model/README.md

 ## Overview

-This repository contains a high-fidelity, benchmarked, and validated OpenMC model of the University of Florida Training Reactor (UFTR).
+This repository contains a high-fidelity, benchmarked, and validated full-geometry OpenMC model of the University of Florida Training Reactor (UFTR).
 It is designed for use in research, education, and daily operations.

 ## About UFTR

-The UFTR is a training reactor located at the University of Florida.
-Here are some key details about the reactor:
+The UFTR is a training and research reactor located at the University of Florida.
+Here are some key details about it:

-- **Type**: Argonaut-type reactor designed by Argonne National Laboratory.
+- **Type**: Argonaut-type reactor
-- **First Critical**: Achieved first critical operation in 1959.
+- **First Critical**: 1959
-- **License**: Licensed at 100 kW.
+- **License**: 100 kW
-- **Fuel**: Uses U3Si2-Al plates with a U-235 enrichment of 19.75% by weight.
+- **Fuel**: U3Si2-Al plates with a U-235 enrichment of 19.70% by weight
-- **Cladding**: Al6061 is used as cladding material.
+- **Cladding**: Al6061
-- **Core Composition**:
+- **Fuel arrangement**:
-  - **Assemblies**: Each assembly consists of 14 plates.
+  - 14 plates make up one assembly
-  - **Boxes**: Each box contains 4 assemblies.
+  - 4 assemblies make up one box
-  - **Core Layout**: The core consists of 6 boxes arranged in two parallel rows, each containing 3 boxes, with two blades in between boxes.
+  - The core consists of 6 boxes arranged in two parallel rows, each containing 3 boxes, with two blades in between boxes
-  - **Neutron Absorption**: Control blades tipped with cadmium are inserted between the boxes for neutron control.
+- **Neutron Absorption**: Control blades tipped with cadmium are inserted between the boxes
-- **Cooling and Moderation**: Water flows from the bottom to the top between the plates and inside the boxes, serving as both the coolant and the neutron moderator.
+- **Cooling and Moderation**: Water flows from the bottom to the top between the plates and inside the boxes, serving as both the coolant and the neutron moderator
-- **Reflector**: The core is surrounded by a graphite reflector, which also acts as a moderator to slow down fast neutrons.
+- **Reflector**: The core is composed and surrounded by a graphite, serving as both moderatot and reflector

 ## Core Design